-One of the most important features of how the Hudud crimes were conceptualized in the Sunna and by later jurists was the central role of avoiding tajassus, or seeking out offenses done in private, and providing satr, or finding excuses for or turning a blind eye to private misconduct.
-These concepts were rooted in the Quran, which forbids tajassus (Quran 49:12), and the Sunna, where the Prophet (peace be upon him) repeatedly ignores a man trying to confess to having "violated one of the Hudud."
-"If you seek out a people's secret or areas," the shameful Prophet warns, "You'll ruin them."43
+One of the most important features of how the hudud crimes were conceptualized in the Sunna and by later jurists was the central role of avoiding tajassus (seeking out offenses done in private) and providing satr (finding excuses for, or turning a blind eye to, private misconduct).
+These concepts were rooted in the Quran, which forbids tajassus (Quran 49:12), and the Sunna, where the Prophet عليه وسلم repeatedly ignores a man trying to confess to having "violated one of the hudud."
+"If you seek out a people's secret or shameful areas," the Prophet صلي warns, "You'll ruin them."43

 The Companions understood this as key to legal procedure.
-The prominent Companion and governor of Kufa, Ibn Mas'ūd, was brought a man "whose beard was dripping with wine," but Ibn Mas'ūd's only response was, "We have been forbidden to seek out But if he does something faults. openly before us, we would hold him responsible for that."44 One reliable report tells that the caliph Umar heard rowdy voices from inside a house in Medina, so he climbed over the wall and found a man with a woman and wine.
-When he confronted the man, he replied that, while he was indeed committing a sin, Umar had committed three: he had violated the Quranic commands against seeking out faults in others (49:12), against climbing over the walls of houses (2:189) and against entering homes without permission (24:27).
+The prominent Companion and governor of Kufa, Ibn Mas'ūd, was brought a man "whose beard was dripping with wine," but Ibn Mas'ūd's only response was, "We have been forbidden to seek out faults.
+But if he does something openly before us, we would hold him responsible for that."44 One reliable report tells that the caliph Umar heard rowdy voices from inside a house in Medina, so he climbed over the wall and found a man with a woman and wine.
+When he confronted the man, he replied that, while he was indeed committing a sin, Umar had committed three: he had violated the Ouranic commands against seeking out faults in others (49:12), climbing over the walls of houses (2:189) and entering homes without permission (24:27).
 Umar admitted his fault and left.

-As with other areas of Islamic criminal law, the application of the Hudud ultimately fell under the authority of the ruler or state.
-Although the Prophet (peace be upon him) warned that, once a Hudud crime had reached the authority, the trial had to be held, this was meant to emphasize that no one could expect favoritism.
-The Prophet and the early caliphs made it clear that the ruling authority could suspend the Hudud punishments entirely if this was necessary, as the Prophet ordered for soldiers who stole while out on campaign and as Umar famously ordered for theft in times of famine.
-46 As the famous Hanafi jurist al-Kāsānī (d.
-1191) wrote, "It is not permissible to carry out the Hudud without the probability of some benefit."47
+As with other areas of Islamic criminal law, the application of the hudud ultimately fell under the authority of the ruler or state.
+Although the Prophet صليوالله warned that, once a hudud crime had reached the authority, the trial had to be held, this صلي الله was meant to emphasize that no one could expect favoritism.
+45 The Prophet and the early caliphs made it clear that the ruling authority could suspend the hudud punishments entirely if this was necessary, as the Prophet عليه ordered for